 Don’t be a salesperson

 If at the initial meeting you aggressively push the benefits of the new bank, your job move is probably in trouble from the outset.
-“You shouldn’t need to hard sell the new platform – give your clients credit that they already know and appreciate your integrity and frankness,” says a Hong Kong-based banker.
+“You shouldn’t need to hard sell the new platform – give your clients credit that they already know and appreciate your integrity and frankness,” says a Hong Kong-based private banker.
 “After all, they’re smart and experienced high-net-worth people.”